G5/yahoo_gemini_client/README.md

   response.csv_url # get the csv url of the created report
 ```

+## Creating a Test Yahoo Gemini Account (For Testing)

+1. Sign in using any given Yahoo Mail Account and go to `https://gemini.yahoo.com/advertiser/home`
+2. Press "Sign Up" to create a Yahoo Gemini Account.
+3. From here, you can create an advertiser and corresponding campaigns

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.